 We will contact you about your eligibility, or if we need more information.

-Print, complete, and mail the Certificate of Preference Search Request Application
+Print, complete, and mail the COP Search Request Application

 Mayor’s Office of Housing and Community Development

 ATTN: San Francisco Certificate of Preference Program

 About the Certificate of Preference Program